apache/superset/docs/installation.rst

     docker-compose up

 After several minutes for superset initialization to finish, you can open a browser and view `http://localhost:8088` to start your journey.
+By default the system configures an admin user with the username of `admin` and a password of `admin` - if you are in a non-local environment it is highly recommended to change this username and password at your earliest convenience.

 From there, the container server will reload on modification of the superset python and javascript source code.